johnk555/Chinook-Data-Warehouse-KPI-Analytics/README.md

 🎯 Business Problem

-Transactional databases are optimized for daily operations, not analytics.

-The goal of this project was to:

-Extract analytical insights from operational data
+The goal of this project was to extract analytical insights from operational data

 Design a scalable Data Warehouse